 The top five Democrats up for election are Charles Booker, Logan Forsythe, Amy McGrath, Dale Romans and Pamela Stevenson.
-The event will feature a Lincoln-Douglas style debate, with candidates answering questions and facing rebuttals from other candidates.
+They participated in a Lincoln-Douglas-style debate, with candidates answering questions and facing rebuttals from other candidates.

 The primary election in Kentucky is about a month away.
 Last month, the top three Republican candidates in the race — U.S. Rep. Andy Barr, former Kentucky Attorney General Daniel Cameron and businessman Nate Morris — participated in a similar debate back on March 16.